 The body to approach in the case of problems relating to student grants and loans is the DUO in Groningen.
 Their website includes all the necessary information for students regarding lodging objections or appeals.
-These procedures are governed by the provisions of the Awb.
+These procedures are governed by the provisions of the Algemene Wet Bestuursrecht.

-Information is also available from the E&SA contact centre.
+Information is also available from the Education and Student Affairs (ESA) information desk.